Henare O'Keefe's final proposal to wife Pam: Marry me again

 Friends were told of the plans for the service at in a video posted by Henare on Facebook on Sunday night.

-Hawke's Bay Regional Council chair Rex Graham said he was still in shock, "one minute she's there, and the next minute she's not".
+Hawke's Bay Regional Council chairman Rex Graham said he was still in shock, "one minute she's there, and the next minute she's not".

 "Pam was really tireless in her care for others," he said.